YosysHQ/picorv32/picosoc/README.md

 Reading from the UART Send/Recv Data Register will return the last received byte, or -1 (all 32 bits set) when the receive buffer is empty.

-The UART Clock Divider Register must be set to the system clock freuqency divided by the baud rate.
+The UART Clock Divider Register must be set to the system clock frequency divided by the baud rate.

 The example design (hx8kdemo.v) has the 8 LEDs on the iCE40-HX8K Breakout Board